 Dresses.
 Occurrences.
 No. 1 Full Dress.
-Cloth Tunic (or Frock Coat when ordered) Blue Serge Trousers Helmet, curb chain Crimson Sash White Kid Gloves Sword and steel scabbard Full Dress sword belt and knot No. 2B Modified Ball Dress Scarlet Mess Jacket Blue Mess Waistcoat Blue Serge Trousers.
-No. 3 Ceremonial Blue Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne belt and brace Sword No. 3A Ceremonial Battledress Khaki Battledress Green Beret White Web Belt and Anklets Medals (not more than one Neck Decoration) (When Swords are worn the Sam Browne Browne Belt and Brace, Scabbard and Frog will be worn in place of the White Web Belt).
-No. 4 and No. 4A Undress Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt and Brace Sword No. 5 Drill Order Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt and Brace or Blue Cloth Belt (as directed by Senior Officer) Sword No. 5A Working Dress Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt and Brace No. 5C Battledress Khaki Battledress Beret Black Web Belt Ribbons of Orders, Decorations and Medals (See Amplifying Orders).
+Cloth Tunic (or Frock Coat when ordered) Blue Serge Trousers Helmet, curb chain Crimson Sash White Kid Gloves Sword and steel scabbard Full Dress sword belt and knot Band Service only.
+Ceremonial Duties.
+No. 2B Modified Ball Dress Scarlet Mess Jacket Blue Mess Waistcoat Blue Serge Trousers.
+When Naval Officers wear No. 2B Dress.
+No. 3 Ceremonial Blue Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne belt and brace Sword (a) Ceremonial Duties (b) When Naval Officers wear No. 3 Dress.
+Note.-Helmet to be worn when ordered.
+No. 3A Ceremonial Battledress Khaki Battledress Green Beret White Web Belt and Anklets Medals (not more than one Neck Decoration) (When Swords are worn the Sam Browne Browne Belt and Brace, Scabbard and Frog will be worn in place of the White Web Belt).
+When Other Ranks R.M. wear No. 1A Dress.
+Note.-Commando Units only.
+No. 4 and No. 4A Undress Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt and Brace Sword When Naval Officers wear Nos.
+4 and 4A Dresses.
+No. 5 Drill Order Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt and Brace Sword (a) When Naval Officers wear No. 5 Dress. (b) When dining in Service messes when Mess Dress is not worn (in which case Sword, Scabbard and Frog will not be worn).
+5A Working Dress Blue Serge Tunic Blue Serge Trousers Blue Beret Whistle and Lanyard Sam Browne Belt and Brace (a) Routine Duties and training. (b) When Naval Officers wear No. 5A Dress.
+Note.-Blue Battledress Blouse may be worn in place of Blue Serge Tunic according to local Orders.
+No. 5C Battledress Khaki Battledress Beret Black Web Belt Ribbons of Orders, Decorations and Medals (See Amplifying Orders). (a) Military training ashore and afloat. (b) Active Service ashore.
+Note.-See para.
+21(b).
+No. 6A and No. 7 Mess Dress Scarlet Mess Jacket Blue Mess Waistcoat Blue Serge Trousers (a) Mess Dinners. (b) When Naval Officers wear No. 6A and No. 7 Dresses.
+No. 8 Ceremonial Khaki Drill Khaki Drill Tunic Khaki Drill Trousers Cap Sam Browne Belt and Brace Sword When Naval Officers wear No. 8 Dress.
+Note.-Helmet to be worn when ordered.